wardvisual/clean-architecture-nestjs/README.md

 # Clean Architecture

-This repository uses NestJS to implement clean architecture.
+This repository uses NestJS to implement a clean architecture.

 THIS PROJECT IS UNDER DEVELOPMENT! 🔧